 CLINTON PLACE TO WILLIAM STREET

 This block between William Street and Clinton Place is comprised of a string of approximately 10 one- and two-story mixed-use and commercial buildings all of which front North Avenue.
 The southeast corner of William Street and North Avenue is occupied by a single-story retail building that is the location of a shoe store and dance studio.
 Adjacent this building is a pair of two-story office buildings with a real estate office, medical office, travel agency, and several vacant spaces.
 To the east of this building are three two-story, mixed-use buildings with ground floor office and retail space with apartments above.
 Tenants in these three buildings include a chiropractic office, dental office, insurance agency and two financial service providers.
 The center of the block is occupied by a single-story retail building which is home to a chiropractic office and salon.
 Two, one-story and two, two-story commercial buildings occupy the southwest corner of Clinton Place and North Avenue.
 Tenants include a dog groomer, two medical offices, and an orthodontic office.

+Urban Design / Landscaping

 The commercial buildings along this block are all from the late 1940's and early 1950's.
 A parking lot access drive off of North Avenue represents the only break in the block's streetwall.
 With no setback, landscaping along the block is minimal.
 Several sidewalks cut through a landscaped parkway that runs the length of the block.

+Traffic Flow / Parking

 Parking for all of the buildings along this block is located in the rear with an alleyway running the length of the block providing access from William Street and Clinton Place.

 WILLIAM STREET TO MONROE AVENUE

 This block is occupied by two large users.
 A pair of four-story, 'C'-shaped apartment buildings occupy the southeast corner Monroe and North Avenues.
 While the buildings address Monroe Avenue, the northernmost building fronts North Avenue with ground floor office space.
 The building to the east, on the southwest corner of William Street and North Avenue, is an Montessori elementary school that addresses North Avenue.
 The building front North Avenue with a single story before tapering up to a three-stories away from the street.

+Urban Design / Landscaping

 The multi-family buildings have a pair of courtyards that abut one another to form a sizable open space along Monroe Street.
-The school's glass arcade maintains the streetwall established by the apartment building to the west.
+The school's glass greade maintains the streetwall established by the apartment building to the west.
 A parkway landscaped with several mature trees runs the length of the block.

+Traffic Flow / Parking

 A narrow drive that runs behind the two multi-family properties provides residents with some parking.
 The drive can be accessed via both North Avenue and Monroe Street.
 Street parking is also possible along this portion of Monroe Street.
 Vehicular access to the school's rear parking lot is from William Street.

+North Avenue Corridor South Side - Monroe Avenue to Lathrop Avenue

+Existing Conditions Analysis

+7501 W North

 Use - Commercial (Retail)

+Zoning - C1

+Comp Plan - Commercial

 Height - 1 story Age - 50 years 7617 W North

 → Use - Church

 Zoning - PRI (PD 2883)

 Comp Plan - Public/Semi-Public

 Height - 2/4 stories